Our new Driving Tips series gives you the need-to-know advice for driving abroad!

 - Seatbelts must be worn at all times by front and rear seat passengers occupants when travelling in a car.
 Fines for not complying are €35.

-- You must be aged 17 or older and hold a valid driver’s license.
+- You must be aged 17 or older and hold a valid driving licence.
+Your UK licence will continue to be valid in Austria even after Brexit.

 - If you are caught drink driving, the maximum permitted level of alcohol in the bloodstream is 0.049 per cent.
 If the level of alcohol in the bloodstream is between 0.05 per cent and 0.079 per cent a fine will be imposed, 0.08 per cent or more and a severe fine or driving ban for Austria will be imposed.
 A lower limit of 0.01 is applicable to new drivers who have held their licence under 2 years.